- You won’t need to worry about kitchen utensils and our boats equip you with essentials such as tea, coffee and special treats.

 - You steer from the stern, with an axel in the centre, and push the tiller in the opposite direction from that in which you want to go.
 So right to go left, and left to go right.

 - There is no brake.
 To slow down you have to put the boat in reverse and account for the fact that the boat will not stop straightaway.
 The boats weigh around 15 tonne, hence the reaction comes with a slight time delay.

 - Remember that some of the items on the boat might be loose – you don’t want cupboards to come open and all your porridge oats to spill out!
-So don’t leave any cups and plates on the kitchen tops, and avoid sudden stops if possible; the boat is made of steel and will survive, the mugs might not!
+So don’t leave any cups and plates on the kitchen tops, and avoid sudden bumps into the canal bank; the boat is made of steel and will survive, the mugs might not!

 - Toot your horn!
 Before you cruise around a bend, or under a tight bridge where can’t see through the other side, make sure you a) let oncoming boats know you’re coming through b) are ready to go into reverse to slow down if you meet a boat!